GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.5.md

 <div class="story-image"><img src="images/rain.png"></div>

-Pouring rain and a strong sea breeze were in the air.
+<p class="text-lessmargintop">Pouring rain and a strong sea breeze were in the air.
 During the winter, the winds were always blowing strong over Tanegashima's rural grounds.
 The air temperature didn't drop much, but due to the strong gusts it felt quite cold...
-Especially here, on the southern coast.
+Especially here, on the southern coast.</p>

 <div class="text-quoted">“<span id="gejinee" class="text-glossary">Sister Centipede</span>, you know Kai and Aki, right?”</div>